boshtannik/embedded-nano-mesh/README.md

 ## Goal:
-The goal of this project is to provide ability to build easy to use, mesh - architecture, data transferring protocol for cheap, low memory, components.
+The goal of this project is to provide ability to build easy to use, mesh - architecture, data transferring network out of cheap, low memory, components.
 This protocol can be used for:
 - Home automation
 - Remote control